AdunSG/yaml-extender/README.rst

 Description
 -----------
 Extends the common .yaml syntax to provide more complex configuration options.
-The yaml_extender can be used to resolve the extended yaml syntax as shown in `Usage.rst`_.
+The yaml_extender can be used to resolve the extended yaml syntax as shown in Usage.rst.
 The following options for extended yaml syntax are available.

 References